thsavage/Applied-Data-Science/README.md

 June 16, 2017 Update: Ran Aroussi has developed a fix that saves accessibility to Yahoo Finance.
 Thanks, Ran!
 Great stuff.
 See the forked directory.
 I will update the libraries later in preparation for teaching.

+July 22, 2017 Update: I've added a notebook on deep learning with an application in finance.
+It uses the Keras API and Google's TensorFlow as the backend.
+(TensorFlow is very impressive, as is Keras.)

 Feel free to use and adapt.